Komsomolochka/formula1-prediction/README.md

 ### What does the bot do?

 - List of upcoming races of the current season
-- Information about the date, time of the events of the race weekend
+- Schedule of the race weekend
 - Weather forecast for the selected weekend
 - Prediction of qualifying and race results